7 Best Active Canadian NFL Players, Ranked

 Hubbard took a massive step forward in 2024, rushing 250 times for 1,195 yards and 10 touchdowns.
 He also caught 43 passes for 171 yards and a touchdown.

-His uptick in production was rewarded with a four-yard, $33.2 million deal on Nov.
-7, 2024.
+His uptick in production was rewarded with a four-year, $33.2 million deal.

 Holland took a step back in 2024 compared to 2023.
-His production could probably put him further down on the list, but I’m willing to take a chance on that talent we saw last season and his rookie campaign in 2021.
+His production could put him further down on the list, but I’m willing to take a chance on that talent we saw last season and his rookie campaign in 2021.

-This season, he had one forced fumble, a sack, two tackles for loss, and 62 tackles.
+Last season, he had one forced fumble, a sack, two tackles for loss, and 62 tackles.

 He allowed three touchdowns, the same as 2023, but didn’t have an interception.